themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

 - *new* must be used before invoking.
 - *this* references the new object being created.
-- Returns a the new instance, no need for *return* as in a function.
+- Returns a new instance, no need for *return*.

 ```javascript
   function Dog(name, breed) {
     this.name = name;